How To Be A Good Coworker?

 Invest in Other Parts of Your Life

 Make sure that you are taking care of you and that your non-work life is enriching.
 Indulge in hobbies, sports, exercise, reading, travel, or socializing.
 Try not to take your work problems home.
 Change out of your work clothes and your work mindset.
 Do something entirely different when you get home.
 Focus on your family, your hobbies, and yourself.
-This will refresh you, helPINg you give your all during the next workday.
+This will refresh you, helping you give your all during the next workday.

 Understand That Life on the Job Won’t Always Be Perfect